If you’re like me, you’ve decided to cleanse your pantry of one toxic ingredient or another, or a hundred.

 One ingredient at a time.
 And there will still be overwhelm.

-Basically, if you have a goal, or a list of goals, for changing the ingredients in your pantry (and therefore your family’s diet), go easy on yourself and make the changes one at a time.
+If you have a goal or list of goals, for changing the ingredients in your pantry; and therefore your family’s diet, go easy on yourself and make the changes one at a time.
 That’s my advice anyway.
 It worked for me.

 Hear me out.